-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - established disclosure requirements, partial public funding of presidential candidates who met certain criteria and established the FEC (Federal Election Commission) to enforce the nation's election laws

-5 True/False Questions
+5 True/False questions

 Blanket primary → elections to choose candidates that is open to independents, and that allows voters to choose candidates from all the parties

-Realigning ("critical") election → election in which the officeholders are chosen.
+General election → election in which the officeholders are chosen.
 Contrast with a primary election, in which only the candidates are chosen.

 Voting Rights Act of 1965 → Suspended literacy tests; Empowered federal officials to register voters; Empowered federal officials to ensure that citizens could vote; Empowered federal officials to count ballots; Prohibited states from changing voting procedures without federal permission.